HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 $Count_\leq(D; y) \geq n q$ is equivalent to $y \geq Q^{min}_q(D)$.
 QED.

 **Comment.**
-This proposition shows, that the empirical quantiles give precise answers to pracitcal questions that arise in the formulation of latency SLAs/SLOs (cf. [blog](https://www.circonus.com/2018/08/latency-slos-done-right)).
+This proposition shows, that the empirical quantiles give precise answers to practical questions that arise in the formulation of latency SLAs/SLOs (cf. [blog](https://www.circonus.com/2018/08/latency-slos-done-right)).

 ## Interpolated Quantiles